tjarkvandemerwe/tidyprompt/README.md

 ‘tidyprompt’ is under active development by Luka Koning (<l.koning@kennispunttwente.nl>) and Tjark van de Merwe (<t.vandemerwe@kennispunttwente.nl>).
-Note that in this stage, the package is not yet fully stable and its architecture is subject to change.
+Note that at this stage, the package may not yet be fully stable and its architecture may be subject to change.

-If you encounter issues, please open an issue in the GitHub repository.
-You are welcome to contribute to the package by opening a pull request.
+If you encounter issues, have questions, or have suggestions, please open an issue in the GitHub repository.
+You are also welcome to contribute to the package by opening a pull request.
-If you have any questions or suggestions, you can also reach us via e-mail.

-### Philosophy of ‘tidyprompt’
+### Why ‘tidyprompt’?

+We designed ‘tidyprompt’ because we found ourselves writing code repeatedly to both construct prompts and handle the associated output of LLMs; these tasks were intertwined.
+Often times, we also wanted to add features to our prompts, or take them away, which required us to rewrite a lot of code.
+Thus, we wanted to have building blocks with which we could easily construct prompts and simultaneously add code to handle the output of LLMs.
+This led us to a design inspired by piping syntax, as popularized by the ‘tidyverse’ and familiar to many R users.

 ‘tidyprompt’ should be seen as a tool which can be used to enhance the functionality of LLMs beyond what APIs natively offer.
 It is designed to